 You decided to introduce your rewards program with personalized email invites to your list.
 One tactic you could implement would be to ensure every email has a customer name and one high-detailed reward customized based on their buying habits.

 You would then include a short link to a sign-up form to participate in the rewards program.

 Just like that, you’ve set two individual marketing tactics that you’ll need to act on when the time comes.

 Bad messaging will reflect poorly on your business.
 Well-crafted, insightful messaging will help establish you as a leader in your market.

-In your marketing plan, it’s important to set general guidelines for business messaging.
-Then start using them to craft messages that are more specific and targeted for individual campaigns and target market segments.
+In your marketing plan, you must set general guidelines for business messaging.
+Then start using them to craft more specific messages for individual campaigns and target market segments.

 Set a Budget

 Marketing budgets aren’t about how much money you spend.
 They’re about how to best allocate the funds you have for marketing efforts.

 How much can your business afford to spend on your marketing campaigns?
 More importantly, how much can you afford NOT to spend?

 It’s virtually impossible to grow your business without a healthy investment in marketing.
 But you don’t want just to throw money out there and hope something works.
 Instead, you want to determine exactly what you need to do (objectives), how you’ll do it (strategies and tactics), and what it will cost to achieve those desired results.